 Facel Vega Facellia F2 cabriolet, 1961 Restoration

 This 1961 Facel Vega Facellia F2 cabriolet was fully restored by Amicale Facel Holland for a Dutch client.
 This Facellia F2 cabriolet was sold new in France.
 The car is in the Netherlands since 1972.
 The previous owner never found the opportunity to restore the car.
 The bodywork was in a good condition, only a little rust damage had to be repaired.
-This reportage is not finished yet… In due time, you will be presented photos of the magnificent engine room!

 Contact us for service, repair and restoration of your Facel Vega car.
 Amicale Facel Holland is also the largest manufacturer and distributor of Facel Vega parts world-wide.
 These parts are being delivered by post order.

 Known as a constructor of large, expensive and very luxurious "Grand Routiers" for the earths "happy few" Facel entered the market of compact luxury cars in the late fifties.

 A market were Alfa Romeo was present with the Giulietta and Mercedes-Benz with the 190 SL.

 In the year 1959 the Facel Vega Facellia saw the light of day; the Facellia was a beautiful and luxurious auto car.

 Ever since Facel started building cars they were using large, powerful and reliable Chrysler V8 engines, a manufacturing concept not everyone appreciated.
 The Facellia should be equipped with a "native" Facel engine; Facel were to prove that they could build their own engine...
 The design specifications were promising; they wanted an advanced engine with high power-output, aluminium cast engine and cylinder head, with two overhead camshafts.
 Facel must have focused on the Alfa Romeo four cylinder engine as the one to beat, I presume.